Common Construction Injury Types

 Causes of Construction Injuries and Some Legal Remedies

-The causes of construction injuries are numerous and varied.
-While some of these causes are easy to spot, others are less obvious.
-Familiarizing yourself with common injury types will help you avoid injury and identify any injuries you may have already suffered.
-Below, you’ll find explanations of some of the most common construction injury types.
+According to the Bureau of Labor Statistics (BLS), the causes of construction injuries are numerous and varied.
+While some causes are easy to spot, others are less obvious.
+Below, you will find explanations of some of the most common construction injury types.

-Workers are at risk of being run over by large trucks backing out of construction sites.
+Workplace accidents involving heavy machinery can result in backovers and crushing injuries.
+Workers risk being run over by large trucks backing out of construction sites.
 They are also sometimes crushed between large vehicles and walls or concrete.
-These types of accidents can be related to supervisor neglect in controlling a work site.
+These accidents can be related to supervisor neglect in controlling a work site.
+This type of construction accident can be severe.
+It will likely necessitate long-term medical care or result in permanent disability.

 Fires and Explosions